 Unencrypted data communication between FI and Agent or vice versa may be vulnerable to change and sniffing during transit.
-Similar is the case with other parties in communication channel, like TPS and Telco.
+Similar is the case with other parties in communication channel, like technology service provider and Telco.

-8.2.1.4 User Awareness Risks
+8.2.1.3 User Awareness Risks